 How to be Compliant when Disposing Data?

-Previous approaches such as recouping residual value and disposing confidential data with cheap and easy techniques are no longer adequate.
+Previous approaches such as recouping residual value and disposing of confidential data with cheap and easy techniques are no longer adequate.
 Since breaches and leaks have become daily occurrences, the public is demanding robust mechanisms for data or information security, and the information security laws are designed to address the risks.
-Businesses are required to plan for data destruction as part of the information security management program.
-This includes procedures for the destruction of information residing on digital media spaces and hardware.
+Businesses are required to plan for data destruction as part of their information security management program.
+This includes procedures for the destruction of information residing on digital media and hardware.

 - Destruction Method